 HIS 121 Western Civilization I 3 0 0 3

 Prerequisite: RED 090 or ENG 095

-Or DRE 098
+or DRE 098

 Corequisite: None

 This course introduces western civilization from pre-history to the early modern era.
 Topics include ancient Greece, Rome, and Christian institutions of the Middle Ages and the emergence of national monarchies in western Europe.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early western civilization.
 This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
-This course is also available through the Virtual Learning Community (VLC).
 (On Demand)

-HIS 122 Western Civilization II 3 0 0 3 Prerequisite: RED 090 or ENG 095 Corequisite: None or DRE 098
+HIS 122 Western Civilization II 3 0 0 3

+Prerequisite: RED 090 or ENG 095 Corequisite: None

+or DRE 098

 This course introduces western civilization from the early modern era to the present.
 Topics include the religious wars, the Industrial Revolution, World Wars I and II, and the Cold War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern western civilization.
 This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
-This course is also available through the Virtual Learning Community (VLC).
 (On Demand)

-HIS 131 American History I 3 0 0 3 Prerequisite: RED 090 or ENG 095 Corequisite: None
+HIS 131 American History I 3 0 0 3

+Prerequisite: RED 090 or ENG 095

+Or DRE 098

+Corequisite: None

 This course is a survey of American history from pre-history through the Civil War era.
-Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
+Topics include the migrations to the a.m.ericas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
-This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 This is a Universal General Education Transfer Component (UGETC) course.
-This course is also available through the Virtual Learning Community (VLC).
 (F., Sp., On Demand)

-HIS 132 American History II 3 0 0 3

-Prerequisite: RED 090 or ENG 095

-or DRE 098
+HIS 132 American History II 3 0 0 3 Prerequisite: RED 090 or ENG 095 Corequisite: None or DRE 098

-Corequisite: None

 This course is a survey of American history from the Civil War era to the present.
 Topics include industrialization, immigration, the Great Depression, the major American wars, the Cold War, and social conflict.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in American history since the Civil War.
-This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
 This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 This is a Universal General Education Transfer Component (UGETC) course.
-This course is also available through the Virtual Learning Community (VLC).
 (F., Sp., On Demand)

-HIS 162 Women and History 3 0 0 3

-Prerequisite: RED 090 or ENG 095

-or DRE 098
+HIS 162 Women and History 3 0 0 3 Prerequisite: RED 090 or ENG 095 Corequisite: None or DRE 098

-Corequisite: None